LexiGomes/Rock-Paper-Scissors/README.md

 Create a ReflectPlayer class that remembers what move the opponent played last round, and plays that move this round.
 (In other words, if you play 'paper' on the first round, a ReflectPlayer will play 'paper' on the second round.)

 Create a CyclePlayer class that remembers what move it played last round, and cycles through the different moves.
 (If it played 'rock' this round, it should play 'paper' in the next round.)

-(Something to think about: What should these classes do on the first move?)

 Test each of these player classes versus HumanPlayer.